Michal-Kot/ABM_Consumer_Choice/README.md

 # ABM_Consumer_Choice
-Repository for an article AGENT-BASED MODEL OF CONSUMER CHOICE: A METHOD FOR OPTIMISATION OF FIRM’S MARKETING MIX
+Repository for an article Agent-based model of consumer choice: a method for optimisation of firm's marketing mix.